Birth Centers in WA State

 The free-standing birth centers in WA are located in 9 counties throughout Washington state.
 Between 2001 and 2011, there was a 63.2% increase in births occurring at free standing birth centers in WA.
 Between 2006 and 2011, there was a 16.4% increase.
 10.2% of births attended by midwives (LMs and CNMs) occur in freestanding births centers in WA.
 Of births at home and in freestanding birth centers, 38% occur in birth centers.

 Birth certificate data indicates that 1.2% of the total births in WA in 2011 occurred at birth centers (or 1.6% of the total births in the counties where birth centers are located).
 The percentage of total births at freestanding birth centers by county in 2011 were: Chelan 2.7%, Island 4.6%, King 1.1%, Pierce 2.2%, Skagit 2.7%, Snohomish 1.3%, Spokane 0.8%, Thurston 2.5%, Whatcom 5%.
-Note that these numbers do not take into account the total number of women who start labor at a birth center since birth certificates are issued by the baby's place of birth rather than the mother's planned place of birth.
+Note that these numbers do not take into account the total number of individuals who start labor at a birth center since birth certificates are issued by the baby's place of birth rather than the planned place of birth.

 CLICK HERE for the Directory for Birth Centers in WA state.